Schenley Park has been around since 1889,

 It’s an attractive place to sit and ponder as you enjoy the Lily Pond.

-For refreshments, pop into the 100+-year-old Schenley Park Cafe and Visitor Center at Panther Hollow Road and Schenley Drive.
+For refreshments, pop into the 100+ year old Schenley Park Cafe and Visitor Center at Panther Hollow Road and Schenley Drive.
+Afterwards, take a stroll down the street, passing the Phipps Conservatory and Flagstaff Hill to the Schenley Plaza.

-The Plaza, a former parking lot, is a nice hunk of green turf located in front of the Carnegie and Hillman Libraries, near Pitt’s Cathedral of Learning and just down the street from the Phipps Conservatory.
-It’s a nice place to grab a refreshment or see what of any number of events happen to be going on that weekend.
+The Plaza, a former parking lot, is a nice hunk of green turf located in front of the Carnegie and Hillman Libraries, near Pittsburgh University’s Cathedral of Learning.
+It’s a nice place to grab a refreshment or see what of any number of events that happen to be going on that weekend.

 It even contains a fountain in tribute to the heroine of our story, Mary Schenley.